RaveMaker/Renamer/README.md

 1. Clone this script from github or copy the files manually to 'C:\Windows\Renamer'

+2. Generate a password file using 'gen-pass.ps1' script

-2. Edit the following variables:
+3. Edit the following variables:

 ```
 $dryRun = $true